Legal Steps To Selling

 Non Principal Private Residence (NPPR) certificate

-The NPPR tax was an annual tax paid to local authorities in respect of properties which weren’t the main family home (principal private residence) of the owner.
+The NPPR tax was an annual tax paid to local authorities in respect of properties that weren’t the main family home (principal private residence) of the owner.
 When selling a house, the purchaser will want to know that there is no outstanding NPPR tax before the sale is completed.

 The only acceptable proof regarding the NPPR situation is a certificate from the Local Authority.
 If there isn’t this certificate in your Title Deeds then you will need to apply for this and this can be a really lengthy process.

 This is another individual document that is required in order to complete the contracts.
 Depending on where the title to your home is registered, your title map may be easy to get hold of.
 If your house is registered with the Land Registry then a map can be purchased and will arrive in a few days.
 However, if your title is registered with the Registry of Deeds then you need to hire an architect, engineer or mapping expert to prepare a Land Registry compliant map.

 In order to comply with the Family Home Protection Act 1976 and other Family Law Acts your solicitor must prepare a declaration with relevant documentation vouching for your marital status.
 This may require a copy of your marriage certificates, civil partnership registrations, Death certificate of spouses, and Divorce or Separation papers.